-The Top 5 Reasons Red Wine is Giving You a Headache
+The Top 5 Reasons Why Red Wine is Giving You a Headache

-Have you wondered why you get a headache or a migraine when you drink red wine, but others don’t?
+Have you wondered why you get a headache or a migraine when you drink red wine, but other red wines don’t?
 While drinking too much and proper hydration obviously plays a vital role, the answer may also be in your genes and how the red wine is made.

 1. The red wine is high in pesticides, glyphosate, mycotoxins, added sugar and up to 76 additives.